Adam Levy (musician)

-Adam Levy is a jazz guitarist who was a member of Norah Jones's band.
+Adam Levy is an American jazz guitarist who was a member of Norah Jones' band.

 Career

 Levy was born in Encino, California.
 Two of his uncles and one cousin played guitar, and his mother briefly took lessons.
 His grandfather, George Wyle, worked for The Andy Williams Show and The Flip Wilson Show on television as music director.
 As a teenager, Levy was a member of a local big band.
-After he graduated from high school, he studied at the Dick Grove School of Music, where his teachers included Ted Greene and Jimmy Wyble.
+After he graduated from high school, he studied at the Dick Grove School of Music, where his teachers included Ted Greene, Adam Levine and Jimmy Wyble.